 • Key section on the quantification of damages in the context of competition law infringements, written by specialist economists.

-This thorough exposition will be an invaluable resource for practitioners at all levels – from lawyers in private practice, to competition enforcement officials.
-Being the first to offer a detailed analysis of damages in the context of the new legislation, this book will also appeal to scholars and researchers of EU competition law.
+This thorough exposition will be an invaluable resource for practitioners at all levels – from lawyers in private practice, to judges and competition enforcement officials.
+Being the first to offer a detailed analysis of damages in the context of the new legislation, this book will also appeal to scholars and students of EU competition law.